Definition of Dentistry

 Today’s rapidly emerging technologies and science are providing more sophisticated and complex solutions to problems encountered in general dentistry.
 The advances are changing and enhancing the dental practice environment.

 Interest areas in general dentistry must meet the specified Criteria for Recognition of Interest Areas in General Dentistry (PDF) in order to be formally recognized by the American Dental Association.
-In 2016, the first interest area in general dentistry recognized by the ADA House of Delegates was Operative Dentistry.
+The first interest area in general dentistry to be recognized by the ADA House of Delegates is Operative Dentistry, Cariology and Biomaterials.
 The definition of this interest area has been approved by the ADA Council on Dental Education and Licensure:

 Operative Dentistry, Cariology and Biomaterials: That branch of general dentistry concerned with the advanced knowledge, expertise and clinical skills in operative dentistry, restorative dental materials, educational theory, techniques, and teaching skills.
 It includes scientific research and knowledge in the areas of cariology and advanced scientific clinical training in restorative materials and biomaterials.